 It's known as 24-hour or ambulatory blood pressure monitoring.

 Blood pressure tests can also be carried out at home using your own blood pressure monitor.

 Like 24-hour or ambulatory monitoring, this can give a better reflection of your blood pressure.

 It can also allow you to monitor your condition more easily in the long term.

 You can buy a variety of low-cost monitors so you can test your blood pressure at home or while you're out and about.

 Measure your blood pressure twice a day, ideally in the morning and the evening, while you're sitting down.

-Each time take 2 readings, 1 minute apart.
+Each time take 2 readings, at least 1 minute apart.
 Continue to measure your blood pressure twice a day for 7 days.

 Your doctor or nurse will use this information to work out your average blood pressure.

 It's important to make sure you use equipment that's been properly tested.